 Longtime Humanitarian Killed in Somalia

-MOGADISHU, Somalia (AP) _ An award-winning Italian humanitarian worker who spent more than three decades helping Somalis has been shot and killed, officials said Monday.
+MOGADISHU, Somalia (AP) _ A Italian aid worker who spent more than three decades helping Somalis was shot and killed outside the hospital she founded to treat tuberculosis patients, officials said Monday.

-Annalena Tonelli, 60, was shot by a gunman at around 8 p.m.
-Sunday outside the tuberculosis hospital she ran in the northwestern town of Borama, said Abdulkadir Suleman Ali, a local government official.
+Annalena Tonelli, 60, was shot twice in the head by a gunman at around 8 p.m.
+Sunday in the northwestern town of Borama, said Abdulkadir Suleman Ali, a local government official.

 ``The man waited for Annalena Tonelli outside one of the tuberculosis wards in the hospital under the shade of a tree,″ Ali said by telephone. ``The man fired two rounds from a pistol at her forehead.″